jmcruz14/jmcruz14/README.md

     <img src="https://capsule-render.vercel.app/api?type=waving&height=175&color=7377ab&section=header&text=Jay%20Cruz&desc=B.Sc.%20Industrial%20Engineering&fontColor=FFFFFF&fontSize=35&strokeWidth=0.2&stroke=FFFFFF&descAlignY=50&descAlign=50&fontAlignY=25"/>
 </p>

 Software development is digitized carpentry, and data is the building block.

-Currently working as a Django Developer on contract at EngageMedia, soon-to-be Eskwelabs mentor! (keeping it exclusively in the GitHub until I get onboarded next month :>)
+One of the maintenance guys for EngageMedia's Cinemata project, a mentor at Eskwelabs, and really enjoying the heck out of OSS and personal projects.

 - 📫 How to reach me ...
     - **Email**: jcmcruz14@gmail.com